Didi's Scooty is Destined to Fall in Nandigram: What PM Modi Meant When he Said This

 However, over the years since, Adhikari felt his hold slipping away as newer members were given a role more powerful than his in the party.
 The final nail in the coffin that led him to jump ship was when the TMC old guards, including Adhikari, were replaced as in-charge of their districts with new leaders like Mamata’s nephew Abhishek Banerjee.

-However, Adhikari continued his work in the party while maintaining a distance from crucial party meetings.
+Adhikari still continued his work in the party while maintaining a distance from crucial party meetings.
 However, he ended his 20 years of the association on November 27, 2020, resigning from Banerjee’s cabinet.

 Mamata Banerjee had last week announced that she would be moving her constituency to Nandigram from Bhawanipore where she would be contesting against Suvendu Adhikari who recently joined the BJP.